I'm Yours (Jason Mraz song): Music video

-The final shot of Mraz kicking back on the Hanalei Bay landmark is actually the final shot of the “I’m Yours” shoot.

 In popular culture

 "I'm Yours" was featured in the episode "All About Appearances" from the television series Privileged.
 It was also used for the Australian Seven Network's promotion of the season premiere of Packed to the Rafters.

+Delta Air Lines regularly played "I'm Yours" on board their aircraft during boarding and while taxiing after landing during the summer of 2008.